denzcoskun/SchoolAssistant/README.md

 Develop for students.

 This project is being developed for students.

 Weekly courses have been added to the project.

 They will be added soon:

  Following the homework,

- Exam takvim,
+ Exam schedule,

  Notes,

  Transcript calculation,

  Course average,

  Reminders.

 ## Weekly Schedule